20+ Customer Success Manager Interview Questions to Ask

 Alessia Musso

-Alessia is a Content Writer at Homerun based in London.
-She’s been writing B2B content for small and medium-sized businesses for the last seven years and is passionate about helping people feel more confident in their jobs.
-When she’s not researching all the ways growing teams can improve their hiring, she’s probably thinking about pasta, books, craft beer, and the importance of the Oxford comma.
+Alessia is Homerun's resident Canuck and Content Writer based in London.
+She's been writing B2B content for small and medium-sized businesses for eight years and is passionate about helping people feel more confident (and happy!) in their jobs.
+When she’s not researching the ways growing teams can improve their hiring, she’s probably thinking about pasta, books, craft beer, and the importance of the Oxford comma.

 New to hiring?